dcernst/dcernst.github.io/teaching/mat526s21/syllabus.md

   - The shard intersection order
   - The lattice of noncrossing partitions
   - Absolute order and Noncrossing partitions
-- Gamma-nonnegativity
-  - The idea of gamma-nonnegativity
-  - Gamma-nonnegativity for Eulerian numbers
-  - Gamma-nonnegativity for Narayana numbers
-  - Palindromicity, unimodality, and the gamma basis
-  - Computing the gamma vector
-  - Real roots and log-concavity
-  - Symmetric boolean decomposition
 - Weak order, hyperplane arrangements, and the Tamari lattice
   - Inversions
   - The weak order